kmajeed/gacdproject/README.md

 [run_analysis.R] Writing tidy data
 ```

+### Input Data
+The input data that can be downloaded from `https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip`

 ### Cleaned Data
 Once the scripts completes its execution, the resultant merged and tidy datasets are saved in `/output/rawdata.txt` and `/output/tidyData.txt` files.

+### Dependencies
+The only dependency of this script is `data.table` package that will be be automatically downloaded by this script if needed.